naturae-syria/Accounting/README.md

 and its dependencies in containers.

 1. **Configure environment variables** – copy `.env.example` to `.env` and edit the values for your setup.
+If port `5432` is in use on your host machine set `HOST_DB_PORT` to a different free port.
 2. **Build the images**:

    ```bash